 - Need for more GED classes

-The Texas Education Agency reports that Hispanic students in 2011 accounted for 50.2 percent of the state’s public school enrollment, placing that population in the majority for the first time.
+In 2011, Hispanic students accounted for more than half of the state’s public school enrollment, placing that population in the majority for the first time.
 The continuing growth of the Hispanic sector requires serious reform in Texas’ education system to eliminate the economic, language and technology-access barriers for Spanish-speaking children.
-Yet Texas lawmakers, faced with a projected $15 billion budget shortfall in the next two years, are discussing public education funding cuts.

 Encourage awareness of ethnic diversity in your community, and the accompanying needs of non-English speakers and readers.